bharani-palani/ledgerely/README.md

 - Dont forget to update package.json proxy property
 - In line 11 Change listen 5001 to 5002
 - Restart nginx
-- Browse awzy in "http://localhost:5002", as you have changed the port settings to "5002"
+- Browse ledgerely in "http://localhost:5002", as you have changed the port settings to "5002"
 ```

 > #### Localhost mysql setGlobal (If required):